Power News We love to talk!

 The total land requirement for the project is 2,841 acres.
 The coal requirement of 12 million tonnes per annum will be met from Banai coal mine block of Mand Raigarh in Chhattisgarh allotted to NTPC by Coal Ministry in March.

-- NLC plans to set up 100-MW solar power plant Read more
+- M.P. govt. inks pact to set up worlds largest solar plant Read more